nicopap/datazoo/README.md

 ## Limitations

+- Data structures do not handle `Drop` types at all.
 - Data structures are **untested with sizes `> u32::MAX`**
 - Effort is made to panic in those situations though, but you never know
 - Generally assumes `size_of(usize) >= size_of(u32)`